-Spinach pasta salad with gorgonzola is a quick and easy pasta salad that is perfect for summer lunches, barbecues, and even easy weeknight dinners.
-Fresh baby spinach is tossed with crumbled gorgonzola, bow tie pasta, and quite possibly the best dressing you’ve ever tasted.
+Spinach pasta salad with gorgonzola is a quick and easy pasta salad that’s perfect for summer lunches, barbecues, and even easy weeknight dinners.
+Fresh baby spinach is tossed with crumbled gorgonzola, bow tie pasta, and the best dressing you’ve ever tasted.
 This salad can be enjoyed cold or at room temperature alongside your favorite grilled meat or burgers.

 Spinach gorgonzola pasta salad in black bowl.